amoshydra/auto-config-loader/README.md

   > -- https://stackoverflow.com/questions/10574684/where-to-place-path-variable-assertions-in-zsh
 - differences between interactive and non-inteeractive shell.
 We only need to care about interactive shell. https://unix.stackexchange.com/questions/38175/difference-between-login-shell-and-non-login-shell
 - This chart illustrate how the different shell source env https://unix.stackexchange.com/a/541092
+- This documentation talked about usage of /etc/zshenv for MacOS and provde recommendation for Mac SysAdmin on how configuration can be configured centrally. https://scriptingosx.com/2019/06/moving-to-zsh-part-2-configuration-files/